MicrosoftDocs/Devices-docs/surface/manage-usb-ports-on-surface.md

 ---
 title: Manage USB ports on Surface devices
-description: This article explains how to secure and manage USB-C and USB-A ports on Surface devices using SEMM for Dock and PowerShell. ms.service: surface ms.localizationpriority: medium
+description: .Learn to manage and disable USB-C and USB-A ports on Surface devices using SEMM and PowerShell to enhance security and control data transfer. ms.service: surface ms.localizationpriority: medium
 author: coveminer